refinedev/refine/documentation/docs/packages/cli/index.md

 :::tip Installation

-CLI is automatically installed in projects created with the `create fine-app` command.
+CLI is automatically installed in projects created with the `create refine-app` command.
 You can use the [commands](#commands) immediately 🎉

 If you want to add it to your existing project, checkout [how to add to an existing project?](#how-to-add-to-an-existing-project) section.